athenalauht/Battle-Kingdom/README.md

 If pieces with same status are encountered, the attacker wins.
 The identity of player 1’s own pieces will be revealed when in player 1’s turn and return to unknown when the turn is ended, same case for player 2.
 Therefore, the identity of the enemy’s pieces are unknown.
 Players have to make the decision on whether to attack or not as the battle result depends on the piece’s identity.

+Furthermore, the path contains 2 hidden teleporters, when any of the pieces step into one of the teleporter, it will be transported to the other end of the teleporter (i.e. when a chess steps into (3,5) and instantly being transported to (7,4), both player should realize the actual location of the two teleporters).
+If the other end of the teleporter is occupied by a piece, the chess will not be teleported when it steps into the teleporter.
+The location of the two teleporters will change after being used for 3 times.

+The game will terminate in either situation
+Case 1: All chess pieces are being killed.
+When a chess piece is being killed, the screen
+        display “player i’s Emperor is killed”
+Case 2: Any chess piece of the enemy enters your base

+Players can choose to retrieve previously saved game progress or to start a new game.